Hyperbaric Oxygen Therapy

 Uncontrolled diabetes and hypertension offset the effects of HBO therapy, delaying the growth of new blood vessels.
 Cigarette smoking also reduces the effectiveness of HBO therapy by decreasing the amount of oxygen reaching the body tissues.

 Getting every scheduled HBO therapy matters, however, the patient’s current health condition may not support adequate treatment.
 A patient with the following conditions should consult with one of our staff before receiving treatment.

 Hyperbaric Oxygen Therapy for Autism

-The moment a normal child concentrates on an activity or delivers speech, the brain is performing extra work and there is an increase in blood flow to the brain which allows delivery of more oxygen and glucose, supplying the brain cells their required energy to perform their task.
+The moment a normal child concentrates on an activity or delivers a speech, the brain is performing extra work and there is an increase in blood flow to the brain.
+This activity allows delivery of more oxygen and glucose, supplying the brain cells their required energy to perform their task.

 A number of studies have shown that the opposite happens in autistic children.
-These children have a decreased blood flow to start with, so when their brain is attempting to execute a task, like generating speech or focusing, their blood flow does not increase providing brain cells the needed oxygen and glucose.
+These children have a decreased blood flow to start with.
+So when their brain is attempting to execute a task.
+It is like generating speech or focusing, then blood flow does not increase providing brain cells the needed oxygen and glucose.